rdmpage/biorss/README.md

 ## Visualisation

 Feed is a list in descending time order, taxon facet is a treemap, geography facet is a map.

+## Search

+Experimenting with simple full text search based on [Inside Wade](https://blog.kabir.sh/inside-wade), source code on [GitHub](https://github.com/kbrsh/wade).
+Uses a CouchDB view to convert text to list of terms then query that view to return a list of documents sorted by how well they match the query.

 ## References